 Although I know that eating isn’t always the answer, I turn to food for a lot of things.
 I love food and honestly can’t imagine a life where I don’t appreciate food.
 I’ve been doing a lot of reading lately and found that there were so many things that affected sleep.
-Food being one of them.
+Food is one of them.
 Sleep is super important and I’ve written about some ways to get true beauty sleep as well.
-Eating fiber is actually associated with more restorative slow-wave sleep; the more you eat, the better you sleep (study found in the Journal of Clinical Sleep Medicine).
+Eating fibre is actually associated with more restorative slow-wave sleep; the more you eat, the better you sleep (a study found in the Journal of Clinical Sleep Medicine).
 I found this super interesting and wanted to know if there were other foods to eat for better sleep.

 5 Best Foods to Eat for Better Sleep

 Easy to carry around with you and fairly cheap, this fruit can pack a punch!
 Leg cramps or muscle spasms that strike in the middle of the night and they’re not just annoying.
 The kick or sudden movement can actually cause your heart rate to go up and make it difficult to fall back asleep.
 By getting potassium regularly (e.g. from bananas) you can help prevent muscles from seizing up.
 Bananas also contain magnesium which can help the potassium enter your muscle cells more easily.